nullonerror/nullonerror.org/_posts/2020-12-31-backup-your-google-photos-on-cloud.md

 ### Schedule startup and shutdown of the VM

-The content bellow is based and simplified version of [Scheduling compute instances with Cloud Scheduler by Google](https://cloud.google.com/scheduler/docs/start-and-stop-compute-engine-instances-on-a-schedule#gcloud_3)
+The content below is based on and simplified version of [Scheduling compute instances with Cloud Scheduler by Google](https://cloud.google.com/scheduler/docs/start-and-stop-compute-engine-instances-on-a-schedule#gcloud_3)

-Back to your VM and add the label `runtime` with the value `weekly`, this is needed by the *function* bellow to know which instances should be started or shutdown.
+Back to your VM and add the label `runtime` with the value `weekly`, this is needed by the *function* below to know which instances should be started or shutdown.

-Create a new directory, in my case I will call `functions` and add two files:
+Create a new directory, in my case, I will call `functions` and add two files:

 `index.js`